PinSaveDAO/PinSaveNear/README.md

 ## How to Contribute

-Contact us on Social Media and/or open an Issue on GitHub
+Contact us on Social Media and/or open an Issue on GitHub.

-We really appreciate your feedback
+We really appreciate your feedback.